metric-space/tiny-simple-scheduler-example/README.md

 # Status: Experimental, far from production level, still a work in progress
 1. Jobs' status is now saved to db (sqlite)
+2. Thread Id's of threads are now made available to the scheduler of jobs

 ## Todo
-1. The state provided by database can also be used to restart jobs or portions of it ,if the application is restarted
+1. Jobs that are scheduled to execute in times prio to time of execution should fail and be logged somewhere
 2. Tests man, tests
-3. stash thread ids of jobs to state monad to kill if necessary, and cleanup code with monadic abstractions like reader. state monad